-Regulatory Agency Identifier Number(s): [insert clinicaltrials.gov registration NCT]
+Regulatory Agency Identifier Number(s): NCT05130268

 Authors:

 This protocol was cowritten by the Duke Clinical Research Institute (DCRI) and the American Heart Association (sponsor).
 The outline of this template is consistent with the Guidelines for Good Pharmacoepidemiology Practices (GPP), The Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) checklist, and International Conference on Harmonisation (ICH) Guidance for Industry, E6 Good Clinical Practice (GCP): Consolidated Guidance.